ImAKappa/caramell/ROADMAP.md

 ### Stage B: Plain-Text Output

-- [ ] Output a plain-text lyric text file that is formatted with the chords above the corresponding in the lyrics
+- [X] Output a plain-text lyric text file that is formatted with the chords above the corresponding in the lyrics

+Completed Feb 22, 2024

 ### Stage C: First Release on GitHub